MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 - CRM data connected through Sales Copilot

-- The response category you selected or custom text you entered
+- The response category you selected or custom prompt you entered

 If the email contact doesn't match a contact in the CRM, no CRM data is sent to the AI engine.